Skip to Content

 Getting to Phi Phi Island from Phuket Island

-It’s very simple to get to Phi Phi island from Phuket, all you need is to board a ferry or one of the speedboats available in Rassada Pier.
-Once in the pier, the choice between ferry or speedboat depends on your budget and whether you wish to wait for the schedule of the ship.
+It’s very simple to get to Phi Phi Island from Phuket.
+All you need to do is make your way to Rassada Pier, and board one of the ferries or speedboats available!
+The choice between the two will depend on your budget, and whether you wish to wait for the schedule of the ship.

-In Southeast Asia I usually use Bookaway to book transportation tickets in advance.
+In Southeast Asia, I usually use 12Go to book transportation tickets in advance.

-Book your ferry ticket from Rassada Pier in Phuket to Koh Phi Phi HERE.
+You can BOOK HERE your ferry ticket from Rassada Pier to Koh Phi Phi.

-If you’re going directly to Phi Phi island from the Phuket international airport, you can get to Rassada Pier in about one hour by bus.
+If you’re heading straight to the islands from the Phuket International Airport, you can get to Rassada Pier in about one hour by bus.
 In this case, I recommend buying a joint ticket that includes both the bus and the ferry ticket to save money and time.

-BOOK HERE your ticket from Phuket Airport to Koh Phi Phi
+➤ You can BOOK HERE your ticket from Phuket Airport to Koh Phi Phi.

 Be careful that when you buy a ticket at the pier, sometimes they will want to add additional charges to the price of the ticket by including a stay in a resort, or a meal in Phi Phi island.
 If you’re only looking for transportation make sure you only pay for the trip.